 These issues help explain why Klarna and other fintech companies struggled with valuations in recent years, such as with the Financial Times reporting in 2022 that “with inflationary pressures increasing, investors have soured on growth-chasing fintechs, which have suffered an even steeper decline than any other technology sector.”14

-However, consumer spending has remained resilient according to Axios,15 and Klarna has been able to achieve a 42% improvement in consumer credit losses for fiscal year 2023.16
+However, consumer spending has remained resilient according to Axios,15 and Klarna was able to achieve a 42% improvement in consumer credit losses for fiscal year 2023.16

 In terms of future potential, a possible Klarna IPO could tap into the buzz around generative AI.
 The company has been using AI to improve profitability, such as through integrations with ChatGPT to handle customer queries.17